D4rkD0g/vsv/scan_agents/static-analysis-scheduler.md

 - Handle errors gracefully and provide meaningful feedback
 - Ensure comprehensive coverage of all identified vulnerabilities
 - Generate final consolidated security report

+**Scope & Exclusions (Must Follow):**

+- Exclude the following paths from vulnerability reporting (OK to read for understanding only):
+  - tests/, test/, __tests__/
+  - examples/, example/, examples/
+  - cookbook/, cookbooks/
+  - docs/examples/
+  - demo/, demos/, samples/
+- If a pattern occurs only under these paths, mark it informational and DO NOT include it in `vulnerability_candidates` or final verified outputs.
+- Always consult the root `claude.md` for project purpose, business logic, and domain-specific false positive guardrails before adding candidates (e.g., SSRF in client/browser projects).

 **Quality Assurance:**
 - Verify each analysis step completes thoroughly